Janastark07/SQL-PROJECT/README.md

 ## 15)What are the names of employees who are assigned to the same school bus as student with ID 113?
 SELECT e.EMPLOYEE_NAME FROM Employees e JOIN School_Bus b ON e.EMPLOYEE_ID = b.EMPLOYEE_ID WHERE b.STUDENT_ID = 113;
+## Final Coclusion
+The School Management System exemplifies the effective application of SQL in handling diverse administrative functions within an educational institution.
+By utilizing SQL's advanced features, such as queries, joins, subqueries, views, and stored procedures, the system adeptly manages essential components including student records, employee details, salary information, and school fees.
+•
+This project emphasizes the critical role of structured data management in ensuring smooth and efficient school operations.
+Centralizing data and automating routine processes not only enhances operational efficiency but also improves accuracy and scalability.
+The system supports better decision-making and ensures transparency in financial and administrative matters, ultimately benefiting students, staff, and school administrators.
+•
+Overall, the School Management System demonstrates how SQL can be leveraged to create a robust, reliable, and user-friendly database solution.
+This project highlights SQL's capability to streamline complex data management tasks and provides significant advantages in managing educational institutions effectively.